Session Settings

 Accessing Settings

-Navigate to Session from the main menu to access session configuration.
-The Session menu contains:
+Navigate to Session in the main sidebar to access session configuration.
+The Session submenu contains:

-• Dev-ops Templates — Manage templates available to competitors
+• Frameworks — Manage framework templates available to competitors

-• Settings — Session information, feature toggles, and danger zone
+• Settings — Session information, feature toggles, scheduler, and danger zone

 Session Information